 These are limited to:

-Those - Bermudians only - who pass a very strict means test and have no income, have no home of their own, no or purely nominal savings or investments, get Financial Assistance.
-For details of how much this is and how one qualifies, contact the National Office for Seniors and the Physically Challenged (NOSPC), mentioned above.
+Bermudians only, who pass a very strict means test and have no income, have no home of their own, no or purely nominal savings or investments, get Financial Assistance.
+For details of how much this is and how one qualifies, contact the National Office for Seniors and the Physically Challenged (NOSPC), mentioned below.

 There is a "Special Persons" photo-ID for locals, available to both the under 65s who are registered as disabled confirmed by a registered medical doctor, and senior citizens over 65s.
 They do not include the word "disabled" (recommended by this author, to enable them if they go overseas, to apply for disabled "Concessionary Travel" discounts).